Osman Nuri Pasha

-Osman Nuri Pasha (عثمان نوری پاشا; 1832, Tokat, Ottoman Empire – 4 to 5 April 1900, Constantinople, Ottoman Empire), also known as Ghazi Osman Pasha (Gazi Osman Paşa), was an Ottoman field marshal.
-Being one of the most respected and decorated Ottoman pashas of all time, many songs have been written for him, and many places have been named after him.
+Osman Nuri Pasha (عثمان نوری پاشا; 1832, Tokat, Ottoman Empire – 4 to 5 April 1900, Constantinople, Ottoman Empire), also known as Gazi Osman Pasha (Gazi Osman Paşa), was an Ottoman Turkish field marshal.
+Being one of the most respected and decorated Ottoman pashas of all time, many songs have been written for him, and many places named after him.
 This is mainly because he held the Bulgarian town of Plevna for five months against superior Russo-Romanian forces in 1877 during the Russo-Turkish War, though the city eventually fell.

 Early life and education

-Osman Nuri was born into the prominent Turkish Yağcıoğulları family of the city of Tokat.
+Osman Nuri was born into the prominent Muslim Turkish Yağcıoğulları family in the city of Tokat.
 His father was a civil worker who, soon after Osman's birth, was appointed to a position in the Ottoman capital, so the family moved to Constantinople (now Istanbul).

-Osman attended the Beşiktaş Military High School and then graduated from the Ottoman Military College in 1852 as a Lieutenant, entering the Cavalry Arm at the beginning of the Crimean War.
+Osman attended the Kuleli Military High School and then graduated from the Ottoman Military College in 1852 as a lieutenant, entering the Cavalry Arm at the beginning of the Crimean War.